readthedocs/blog/ethical-advertising-works.rst

 Towards an Ethical Ad Network
 -----------------------------

-We are proud to have pioneered a successful user-centric advertising model.
-**We have proven that an advertising business model that respects users can also sustain critical open source infrastructure.**
+**We have shown that an advertising business model that respects users can also sustain critical open source infrastructure.**
 We hope that we can act as an example for other projects that depend on ads, you can make money without giving away your users data.